Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 • Security guard

-Furthermore, several types of vehicles and equipment become safer when incorporating alert systems.
+Furthermore, several vehicle and equipment types become safer when incorporating alert systems.
 These include:

 • Drones